sucheta4746/TaskSaathi/README.md

 ## 🌱 Future Enhancements
 -File handling to save tasks permanently
 -Weekly/monthly summaries
--Task priorities and deadlines ⏰
--More personalized motivational messages
+with Task priorities and deadlines ⏰ and More personalized motivational messages